namphan2599/unravel123/README.md

-## Today I learned that changing random stuff until your program works is "hacky" and a "bad coding practice" but if you do it fast enough it's "Machine Learning" and pays 4x your current salary.
+## Hey baby I wish your name was asynchronous...</br>- ... so you'd give me a callback.